aikachin/testDemo/README.md

 # testDemo
-My first project to test with maven and testNG.
+My first project to test with maven and testNG by IDEA.